- Take 5, relax and enjoy a read...

 Posted by on

-One of the things we are constantly hearing at Bella Vista New Plymouth is that our guests want to stay at a sustainable New Plymouth hotel and support those accommodation businesses who share their values of reducing waste, water usage and carbon footprint.
+One of the things we are constantly hearing at Bella Vista New Plymouth is that our guests want to stay at a sustainable New Plymouth motel and support those accommodation businesses who share their values of reducing waste, water usage and carbon footprint.
 Pretty good goals right?
 We thought so too, and this series of short stories is a tale of how our New Plymouth accommodation business is going about it.

 sustainable new plymouth accommodation